Mitosis Unveiled: Unraveling the Cellular Dance of Life

 Defining Mitosis: Nurturing Cellular Replication

-Mitosis is the tightly regulated process by which a single eukaryotic cell divides into two identical daughter cells, each possessing the same genetic material as the original cell.
+Mitosis is the tightly regulated division of a single eukaryotic cell into two identical daughter cells, each with exactly the same genome as the parental cell.

 Stages of Mitosis: